akshay161099/Cracking-the-Coding-Interview-problems/README.md

 2.6 Palindrome: Is a linked list a palindrome

-2.7 Insertion: Determine of two linked lists intersect.
+2.7 Intersection: Determine of two linked lists intersect.

 2.8 Loop Detection: Find the start of a looped linked list